pgaskin/dictutil/README.md

 Usage: dictutil install [options] dictzip

 Options:
   -k, --kobo string         KOBOeReader path (default: automatically detected) -l, --locale string       Locale name to use (format: ALPHANUMERIC{2}[-ALPHANUMERIC{2}]) (default: detected from filename if in format dicthtml-**.zip)
   -n, --name string         Custom additional label for dictionary (ignored when replacing built-in dictionaries) (doesn't have any effect on 4.20.14601+)
-  -b, --builtin string   How to handle built-in locales [replace = replace and prevent from syncing] [ignore = replace and leave syncing as-is] (default "replace")
+  -b, --builtin string      How to handle built-in locales [replace = replace and prevent from syncing] [ignore = replace and leave syncing as-is] (doesn't have any effect on 4.24.15672+) (default "replace")
+  -B, --no-custom           Whether to force installation to .kobo/dict instead of .kobo/custom-dict (4.24.15672+ only)
+      --use-extra-locales   Whether to use ExtraLocales on 4.24.15672+ if not a built-in dictionary (this is not required anymore since 4.24.15672) (4.24.15672+ only)
   -h, --help                Show this help text

 Note:
-  If you are not replacing a built-in dictionary, the 'Enable searches on extra dictionaries patch' must be installed, or you will not be able to select your custom dictionary.
+  If you are not replacing a built-in dictionary and are using a firmware version before 4.24.15672, the 'Enable searches on extra dictionaries patch' must be installed or you will not be able to select your custom dictionary.
 ```

 ```